 Donations to support the web site are always welcome, anything from one penny on up.
-Just 25 cents from a hundred people will pay for bandwidth usage for a few months.
+Just 25 cents from a hundred people will pay for bandwidth usage for a month.
 There are a multitude of small (and large) expenses involved in doing a project like this, like web site hosting, bandwidth, Internet access,